flexivian/govdoc-scanner/opensearch/production/DEPLOYMENT-GUIDE.md

 # - Strong passwords for all users
 # - Security configuration files
 # - Demo certificates (replace in production!)
-# - production.env file with credentials
+# - .env file with credentials
 ```

 **⚠️ IMPORTANT**: Save the passwords displayed at the end!